GetStream/stream-video-swift/docusaurus/docs/iOS/basics/architecture-overview.md

 - Progressive disclosure: The SDK can be used easily with very minimal knowledge of it.
 As you become more familiar with it, you can dig deeper and start customizing it on all levels.
 - Swift native API: Uses Swift's powerful language features to make the SDK usage easy and type-safe.
-- Familiar behavior: The UI elements are good platform citizens and behave like native elements; they respect tintColor, paddings, light/dark mode, dynamic font sizes, etc.
+- Familiar behavior: The UI elements are good platform citizens and behave like native elements; they respect `tintColor`, padding, light/dark mode, dynamic font sizes, etc.
 - Fully open-source implementation: You have access to the complete source code of the SDK on GitHub.

 ## Low-Level Client